turbot/steampipe-mod-kubernetes-compliance/nsa_cisa_kubernetes_hardening_v10/docs/k8s_overview.md

 ## Overview

-Cybersecurity Technical Report for Kubernetes hardening.
+Kubernetes is an open-source system that automates the deployment, scaling, and management of applications run in containers, and is often hosted in a cloud environment.
 The hardening guidance detailed in this report is designed to help organizations handle associated risks and enjoy the benefits of using this technology.

 ## Control Categories